eth-educators/eth-docker/README.md

 as an ongoing service.

-In the interest of readability, warnings about the dangers of running eth2 validators have been moved to `RECOMMENDATIONS.md`.
-This file also contains comments on key security.
+In the interest of readability, warnings about the dangers of running eth2 validators have been moved to [RECOMMENDATIONS.md](RECOMMENDATIONS.md).
+That file also contains comments on key security.
 Just know that funds can be lost unless precautions are taken.

-Some troubleshooting commands are at the very end of the file.
+This README has some [troubleshooting commands](#troubleshooting).

 ## Install prerequisites

-Installation prerequisites are towards the bottom of this file.
+This project relies on docker and docker-compose, and git to bring the project itself in.
+It has been tested on Linux and Windows 10, and is expected to work on MacOS.
+Notes on how to install prerequites for these systems are in [PREREQUISITES.md](PREREQUISITES.md).

 Once they are met, navigate to a convenient directory that you have write access to - your $HOME is fine - and pull this repo via git: `git clone https://github.com/eth2-educators/eth2-docker.git`, then `cd eth2-docker` into the newly created directory.

-## Choose a client

-There is a default file which runs lighthouse with local geth.
-If you are good with the default, just run with that.

-You'll be copying from the directory `clients` to the file `docker-compose.yml` in this directory.
-Current options are:
-- lighthouse, `cp clients/lh.yml ./docker-compose.yml`
-- prysm, `cp clients/prysm.yml ./docker-compose.yml`

-If you are going to use a 3rd-party eth1chain provider, edit `.env` and set either `LH_ETH1_NODE` or `PRYSM_ETH1_NODE` to point to your provider, and use the `eth2-3rd` target once you have imported keys and are ready.

-## Create an eth2 wallet and deposit files
+## Create an eth2 wallet and validator keystore and deposit files

 You will deposit eth to the deposit contract, and receive locked eth2 in turn.<br />
-`RECOMMENDATIONS.md` has comments on key security.
+[RECOMMENDATIONS.md](RECOMMENDATIONS.md) has comments on key security.

 Edit the `.env` file to set the number of validators you wish to run.
 The default is just one (1) validator.